top of page

 Period.

-TSA PreCheck allows you to skip the general security line and go through a designated fast track TSA PreCheck lane.
+TSA PreCheck allows you to skip the general security line and go through a designated fast-track TSA PreCheck lane.
 In addition, the TSA PreCheck security process is less strenuous — no need to remove your laptop, liquids or shoes.
 These perks sometimes save a whole heap of time!

 Example 1: Printed Boarding Pass w/ TSA PreCheck